callmewanzi/callmewanzi.github.io/_pages/about.md

 ## About Me

 I am a senior undergraduate student majoring in Computer Science and Technology at Hunan University.
-I have collaborated with [Yizhen Lao](https://yizhenlao.github.io/) on 3D point cloud registration and adversarial attacks.
+I have collaborated with [Prof. LAO Yizhen](https://yizhenlao.github.io/) on 3D point cloud registration and adversarial attacks.
 I was fortunate to participate in a research internship at The Hong Kong University of Science and Technology (HKUST) under the supervision of [Prof. LUO Qiong](https://cse.hkust.edu.hk/~luo/).
 Currently, my research interests lie in AI for Chemistry.

 ---